HF-Enjoyer/many-particle-ballet/README.md

 ENERGY: -9.244309838550498
 ACCEPT SHOOK?
 True
 ```
-- You can observe the changes in the positions of particles on the picture **before-after.png**.
+- You can observe the changes in the positions of particles on the picture **before_after.png**.
 - The main script **mc.py** gathers data about the average distance between particles and stores it along with the energy of every step.
 They are then plotted on the graphs **part_distance.png** and **energy.png**.
 - Finally, if you want to look at the radial distribution function for your system, you can look it up on the graph **RDF.png**.
 The initial and the final state are both plotted there.

 ### Other scripts

-- Script **polymer_test.py** is a full-version of the **mc.py** with some additions regarding the before-after image plotting and no RDF calculation.
+- Script **polymer_test.py** is a copy of the **mc.py** with some additions regarding the before-after image plotting and no RDF calculation for polymer case.

     TODO: merge **mc.py** and **polymer_test.py**
 - Script **meltdown.py** is a shortened version of the main code that has been used to "melt" the system by incremental increase in temperature parameter.
 There occurs something resembling phase transition at $T=2.1$ for the `inverse` potential (UPD: may be not true). `LJ` shows more promising results with melting.
 - File **bunch_runner.py** is a script to run simulations with increases in temperature

     TODO: take final configuration as a previous in the chain of simulations
 - File **critical_analysis.py** is yet-to-be-tested-and-maybe-removed analyzer of the critical phenomena in the system